 - …and much more.

-If you’ve determined the type of estrogen dominance that you have and want some ideas on how to treat this issue, consider working with me to build a personalized plan.
+If you’ve determined the type of estrogen dominance that you have and want some ideas on how to manage this issue, consider working with me to build a personalized plan.

-Dr. John Lee wrote several books on the topic of estrogen dominance, check out our Recommended Reading list to find them.
+Dr. John Lee wrote several books on the topic of estrogen dominance, check out my Recommended Reading list to find them.